astronomer/airflow-guides/guides/scripts-bash-operator.md

 # split a string using : as a separator
 set <- strsplit(myargs, ":")

-# use Regex to extract the lat/long information and convert them to numeric
+# use regex to extract the lat/long information and convert them to numeric
 longitude <- as.numeric(gsub(".*?([0-9]+.[0-9]+).*", "\\1", set[3]))
 latitude <- as.numeric(gsub(".*?([0-9]+.[0-9]+).*", "\\1", set[5]))